top of page

 Spring 2025

-In a time when public schools and their resources are already stretched thin, Deaf and Hard of Hearing (DHH) students and their education could be at even more risk due to changes being proposed by the new administration.
-President Trump ran his campaign on the platform of dismantling the Department of Education and leaving education to each state to determine its own system (Trump, n.d.).
-As his administration starts out its second term, Trump is expected to sign an executive order and ask Congress to dismantle the Department of Education (Rahman, 2025).
-While this could create a lasting impact on the education of all students, it could hit DHH students and students with other disabilities even harder (Walker, 2025).
+Beyond individual student needs, broader political and funding decisions at the federal level also shape the conditions under which school interpreters and educational teams operate.
+At a time when public schools and their resources are already stretched thin, deaf and hard of hearing students may face additional risk due to changes being proposed by the current administration.
+President Trump ran his campaign on a platform that included dismantling the U.S. Department of Education and shifting greater responsibility for education systems to individual states (Trump, n.d.).
+As his administration begins its second term, Trump is expected to sign an executive order and ask Congress to dismantle the Department of Education (Rahman, 2025).
+While these changes would have widespread implications for all students, they could disproportionately impact deaf and hard of hearing students and students with other disabilities (Walker, 2025).

 The National Education Association reported in 2025 that 15% of public school students (about 7.5 million students) receive support through the Individuals with Disabilities Education Act (IDEA).
-This accounts for about $15 million, covering services for these students that would likely be spread across different state agencies, making it more difficult for all students who need support services actually to receive them (Walker, 2025).
+This accounts for about $15 million, covering services for these students that would likely be spread across different state agencies, making it more difficult for all students who need support services to actually receive them (Walker, 2025).
 Another proposed cut by the Trump Administration would be to Title I funding, which supports high-poverty schools.
-This could also lead schools to cut related service professionals who are essential to the education of DHH students (Walker, 2024).
-This could mean that DHH educational programs in schools could lose the funding that they rely on to provide teachers of the Deaf, interpreters, speech-language pathologists, audiologists, and other related service providers.
+This could also lead schools to cut related service professionals who are essential to the education of deaf and hard of hearing students (Walker, 2024).
+This could mean that DHH educational programs in schools could lose the funding that they rely on to provide Teachers of the Deaf, interpreters, speech-language pathologists, audiologists, and other related service providers.

 As a school interpreter working within the system, this could have a major impact.
+As a related service provider on the educational team, these systemic changes directly affect how I contribute to student access, collaboration, and service delivery.
 If budgets are cut, schools may be forced to reduce personnel.
-This could mean that fewer interpreters are in place to support the educational access of DHH students.
-It could also mean that teachers of the Deaf and their positions in the school could be eliminated, and that DHH students would be placed in general special education classrooms.
-This would put significant strain on the staff currently supporting DHH students and most likely impact the quality of the education they receive.
-These proposed changes could also make it more difficult for a school interpreter to encourage positive, healthy identity development and to honor the student's intersectionalities.
+This could mean that fewer interpreters are in place to support the educational access of deaf and hard of hearing students.
+It could also mean that teachers of the Deaf and their positions in the school could be eliminated, and that deaf and hard of hearing students would be placed in general special education classrooms.
+This would put significant strain on the staff currently supporting deaf and hard of hearing students and most likely impact the quality of the education they receive.
+These proposed changes could also make it more difficult for a school interpreter to foster positive, healthy identity development and honor a student's intersectionalities.
 Interpreters could become overwhelmed and have less bandwidth to get to know each student and understand what best fits their individual needs.
 Additionally, budget cuts could lead to a shortage of Deaf role models (in positions such as Teacher of the Deaf or instructional aide) in schools.
-This could negatively impact DHH students’ ability to create positive Deaf identities, which, in turn, could inhibit their learning, development, and achievement (Wu & Grant, 2020).
+This could negatively impact deaf and hard of hearing students’ ability to create positive Deaf identities, which, in turn, could inhibit their learning, development, and achievement (Wu & Grant, 2020).

 References